 Another Cool Factor – Sexy

 Bad-boy brands like AXE, Calvin Klein, Abercrombie & Fitch, and Playboy built a tribe based on selling sex, and all of them were super cool at one point.
-Sexy people are notorious for making brands cool like Kim Kardashian, Paris Hilton, Marky Mark Wahlberg, Jenna Jameson, Justin Bieber, and a number of Victoria Secret models.
+Sexy people are notorious for making brands cool like Kim Kardashian, Paris Hilton, Marky Mark Wahlberg, Jenna Jameson, Justin Bieber, and several Victoria Secret models.

 While sex and sexy can attract attention and help create coolness, they aren’t a sustainable factor.
 Other factors of the Cool Brand Wheel must be present.
-Overtime sexy can also have a negative effect on a brands when people only remember the attractive bodies and not the brand.
+Overtime, sexy can also hurt a brand when people only remember attractive bodies and not the brand.

 The cool brand wheel is a great way to move a brand from functionality to coolness.
-A product is built on attributes.
-A brand is built on a narrative that people want to embrace and buy.
-A cool brand is built on mythology, faith, and desire.
-Cool brands give meaning to our lives.
-They make us feel happy and good.
-They make us proud.
+A product is a collection of attributes.
+A brand is a narrative that people want to embrace and buy, while a cool brand is a mythology, faith, and desire.
+Cool brands give us meaning.
+They make us feel happy and proud.
 They make us cool.

-Coolness must seem effortless not forced or manipulated.
-It isn’t just a clever or sexy advertising campaign.
+Coolness must seem effortless, not forced or manipulated.
+It isn’t just a smart or sexy advertising campaign.
 Many cool brands’ origins are associated with being non-mainstream, controversial or sub-cultural, almost cult-like.
 Growing into a massive brand or becoming part of a multinational enterprise can easily affect the coolness factor.

-Cultural shifts and demographics shifts can have significant impact on what defines coolness.
+Cultural shifts and demographics shifts can have a significant impact on what defines coolness.
 There was a day that cigarettes, especially Marlboro, were sexy and cool.
 Remember the Hummer vehicle?
-Now known as the gas guzzler.
+Also known as the gas guzzler.
 Then there was Krispy Kreme, the cult-like doughnuts.
 As one customer said, “Fresh Krispy Kreme is the food of the gods.”
-What happen to the once cool brands of Gap, MTV, Nokia, Dr. Martens, and Playboy?
+What happened to the once cool brands of Gap, MTV, Nokia, Dr. Martens, and Playboy?
 They failed to stay cool.